 1. Model appropriate behavior.Learning is a natural part of the family environment; there’s no ‘on-off’ switch.

 Learning is a natural part of the family environment; there’s no “on-off” switch.
 If dad belches loudly after dinner, or smiles broadly when his son “toots,” then “monkey see-monkey do” is pretty much a foregone conclusion.

 Turn the television off, sit around the dinner table, and turn family time into an ongoing master-class in the basics—how to use a napkin, what to do when we want to belch, why we don’t wear underwear on our heads to supper.
 (Here are 10 Manners Your Kids Need to Know!)

 3. Make a clear distinction between fun family time and entertaining others.

-Sometimes it really is okay to wear underwear on our heads around the dining table.
+Sometimes it really is OK to wear underwear on our heads around the dining table.
 There’s a time and a place, and “Friday night is underwear night” could be perfectly appropriate for your family.
 But those lines must be clearly drawn and understood.